IlyaZinkovich/ilyazinkovich.github.io/_posts/2019/feb/2019-02-08-dynamic-configuration.md

 Let's say we're developing a car-sharing service and need to get cars nearby client location filtered according to his preferences.
 We have a couple of filters:
 - **prodFilter** that filters cars according to the last stable version of a filter;
 - **candidateFilter** that was developed today and should be switched on and off with a feature toggle and finally replace the prodFilter;
 - **awesomeFilter** which is an experimental filter that targets a specific client group according to A/B test configuration based on the client id.

+Additionally, somebody who integrated Prometheus into our service added a counter that's incremented if no cars are presented to the clients and hid this change behind a toggle as well.

 {% gist e29341606c2106bb4871bc6bdf938794 %}

 We're used to this kind of code style.
 It's easy to write until you cannot recognize what's the business logic of the code hidden behind these nested if-else statements that appear throughout the whole codebase.
 Ideally, this situation should never happen because we all agree that the toggles are temporary and should be removed as soon as the switching is finished.
 But as practice shows, stale toggles remain with the codebase much longer than we expect.
 This is especially true for the A/B test toggles that last at least for the period of A/B test which might be long.

-Using the feature toggles among business logic ties us closer to the library of choice.
-Changing it becomes risky.
+The domain class knows about the ongoing A/B testing process, the rollout of the new functionality and half-ready Prometheus integration.
+Should anyone who tries to understand and change "the logic of presenting the personalized set of cars" know about all this stuff?

+Look a the last if statement.

+{% gist 4ead32f96cef2faf826474133c078134 %}

+The mix of the toggle and business conditions blurs the boundaries between the infrastructure and domain code.
+After Prometheus integration is complete, you need to be careful about removing all the toggles in a way that the business logic remains the same.
+The risk of messing it up grows with the amount and complexity of the code coupled to the toggle.

 Think of a way to unit-test this code.
 The mechanism of enabling and disabling the toggles is usually completely hidden from us.
 Each unit test should then use some hacks to switch the toggles.
 Although these hacks are sometimes provided by the library, they tie us even harder to unnecessary implementation details.

-If you're trying to build a reactive service, you might also be interested in other implementation details of the feature toggle library.
-For instance, a pretty common [togglz](https://www.togglz.org/) library allows getting the feature state from RBDMS storage.
-It provides a [JDBCStateRepository](https://github.com/togglz/togglz/blob/master/core/src/main/java/org/togglz/core/repository/jdbc/JDBCStateRepository.java) that uses blocking jdbc driver and makes a call to the database each time we want to know the feature state.
-It's not convenient enough, that's why the library provides [CachingStateRepository](https://github.com/togglz/togglz/blob/master/core/src/main/java/org/togglz/core/repository/cache/CachingStateRepository.java) that allows you to wrap JDBCStateRepository and make blocking calls only when the cache entry for the feature state expires or doesn't exist, which leads to random thread pool exhaustion at runtime.
+Anyway, each test method will contain the magic combination of enabling and disabling of all the toggles that are used in a target class.

+{% gist 41e3bb5b6a3a5d44e1165c597c73609d %}

 Can we do better than this?
-Yes, for sure.

 ## Extracting Configuration from Business Logic